Top illustration by Nick Garnhart.

 Volunteer Tree Planting Opportunities

 Plant trees with our Plantings for the Piedmont Program!
-Since 2021, Plantings for the Piedmont has directly restored about 79 acres of riparian buffers and 3 acres of upland forest in the Rappahannock and Potomac watersheds by planting about24,000 trees.
-Immeasurable volumes of aquifers and downstream ecosystems are positively impacted by this collaborative effort.
+Since 2021, Plantings for the Piedmont has directly restored about 100 acres of riparian buffers and upland forest in the Rappahannock and Potomac watersheds by planting nearly 30,000 trees.
+PEC has also supported an additional ~30 acres of planting with partners throughout our region volumes of aquifers and downstream ecosystems are positively impacted by this collaborative effort.
 Each spring and fall, volunteers are invited to help plant trees along waterways across the Piedmont.
 Send an email to Lea Justice at [email protected] to be notified of our next planting or with any questions.

 View other volunteering opportunities with PEC. →